What is the Overall Costs To Install Travertine Pool Pavers?

 How much does a travertine pool deck cost me then in the current year you may wonder.
 The latest prices for travertine tiles are as mentioned $3-7 per square ft and installing the pavers would cost $6-10 per square ft.

 However, add at least 10% extra in your budget for additional things and variations of travertine tiles prices in different areas.
-On average, the labor cost can vary from $50-70 per hour, and materials can cost from $12-18 per cubic ft.
+The labor cost can vary from $50-70 per hour, and materials can cost from $12-18 per cubic ft.

 You can still save up to 10-15% more money than the amount given here.
 Only if you look around at different stores and get the best deals.